CLOUD2GO/auth-z/.github/README.md

     authentication: {
         /**
          * A function that returns a **user unique identifier**, agnostic to authentication method or
          * information.
 This identifier will be used to generate the JWT for further requests.
+If the user
+         * is `null`, the authentication request will be aborted with a `401` error response.
+Any errors
+         * thrown by this function will be returned to the user as a `401` error with the error message
+         * within the response body.
          */
         userIdentifier: (
             request: Request